-Public Act 96-0889 does not change employer or employee contributions, with the significant exception of a partial employer contribution holiday granted to the Chicago Public Schools.
+Public Act 96-0889 does not change employer or employee contribution rates, with the significant exception of a partial employer contribution holiday granted to Chicago Public Schools (CPS).
 The Act reduces CPS' required employer pension contribution for FY2011, FY2012 and FY2013 to an amount estimated to be equivalent to the employer's normal cost, thereby revising the funding standards set in Public Act 89-0015.
-It also delays the year that the Chicago Teachers pension fund must reach a 90% funded ratio from 2045 to 2060.
+It also delays the year that the Teachers' pension fund must reach a 90% funded ratio from 2045 to 2060.
 Prior to the passage of Public Act 96-0889, the CPS required contribution for FY2011 was calculated to be \$586.9 million, or almost double the FY2010 amount.
-Public Act 96-0889 reduces the District's required FY2011 contribution to \$187.0 million, which is \$120.5 million, or 39.2% less than the prior year contribution.
-In FY2014, the year when the reduced payment provision sunsets, the District's pension payment is projected to increase to \$599.6 million, an increase of \$403.6 million over the currently projected FY2013 pension contribution.
+Public Act 96-0889 reduced the District's required FY2011 contribution to \$187.0 million, which is \$120.5 million, or 39.2% less than the prior year contribution.
+In FY2014, the year when the reduced payment provision sunsets, the District's pension payment is projected to increase to \$647.8 million, an increase of \$451.8 million over the currently projected FY2013 pension contribution.

 Public Act 96-1495 creates a new tier of benefits for public employees who become members of many public safety pension funds on or after January 1, 2011.
-The Act affects new members of the following funds analyzed in this report: Chicago Police and Chicago Fire.
-In general, the major benefit changes are an increase in full retirement age from 50 to 55 reduction of final average salary from the highest 4 year average to the highest 8 year average a \$106,800 cap on pensionable earnings and change in the automatic cost of living adjustment from 1.5% not compounded to the lesser of 3% or one half of the increase in Consumer Price Index not compounded.
+The Act affects new members of the Chicago Police and Chicago Fire Funds.
+In general, the major benefit changes are as follows: an increase in full retirement age from 50 to 55; reduction of final average salary from the highest 4-year average to the highest 8-year average; a \$106,800 cap on pensionable earnings; and change in the automatic cost of living adjustment from 1.5% simple interest to the lesser of 3% or one half of the increase in Consumer Price Index simple interest.
 Over time these benefit changes will slowly reduce liabilities from what they would have been as new employees are hired and fewer members remain in the old benefit tier.